 The official language of the Conference is English.
 Simultaneous translation will not be provided.

-Conference is intended for neurologists, MS specialists, pediatric neurologists, neurophysiologists, neurosurgeons, immunologists, radiologists, rehabilitologists, laboratory medicine doctors, residents and students.
+Conference is intended for neurologists, MS specialists, pediatric neurologists, neurophysiologists, neurosurgeons, immunologists, radiologists, rehabilitologists, laboratory medicine doctors, general practitioners, MS nurses, residents and students.

-Gala Dinner will take place at MO Museum, Pylimo str.
-17, Vilnius on 8 May 2020.
+Dinner will take place at MO Museum, Pylimo str.
+17, Vilnius on 7 May 2021.